Yorkie Potty Training is Easy! Try it Yourself

 - Some owners don’t establish keywords for the dogs to follow.
 Whenever your dog goes inside the crate or on the training pad to pee or poo use a word like “Good”, “Yay!” or “Good job”.
 These words must be ingrained in the dog’s mind as signs of appreciation.
 The next time, your dog listens to these words, he will know that he has done the right thing.

-- Some pet owners spend too much time beside the crate / training pad.
-Once your dog has peed and pooped outside, it is important for you to start maintaining a distance from crate and increase it with passage of time.
+- Some pet owners spend too much time beside the crate/training pad.
+Once your dog has peed and pooped outside, it is important for you to start maintaining a distance from the crate and increase it with the passage of time.

 - Don’t use the crate / training pad forever.
 It is meant only for the duration of the Yorkie potty training.
 Therefore, once the Yorkie potty training is over, start avoiding the crate altogether in a gradual manner.
 However, sometimes I do leave a crate or training pad, especially when we are not at home.